jscad/OpenJSCAD.org/jsdoc/assets/README.md

 There are different 'flavors' of JSCAD that you can use based on your needs
 - For browser-based modelling (no install) simply go to [https://openjscad.xyz/](https://openjscad.xyz/)
+- For the command line interface, install as part of a project using NPM.
+See [JSCAD Command Line Interface](https://www.npmjs.com/package/@jscad/cli) at NPM
 - For other usage options, the first step is to visit [JSCAD on GitHub](https://github.com/jscad/OpenJSCAD.org/)
-  * Command line interface : can be found in ./packages/cli
-  * Desktop app : pre-pre-alpha work in progress can be found  at ./packages/desktop
+  * Review the available [list of packages](https://github.com/jscad/OpenJSCAD.org/tree/master/packages) at GitHub
-  * For custom mix and match of packages, all the packages are available [on NPM](https://www.npmjs.com/search?q=%40jscad) under the '@jscad' name
+  * Packages are also available [on NPM](https://www.npmjs.com/search?q=%40jscad) under the '@jscad' name

 ## Documentation